-Dennis Hope, a former used car salesman from California, claimed ownership of the Moon in 1980 and has since made £7.7 million allegedly 'selling' it off by the acre.
-Property genius, complete lunatic or savvy con artist who has pulled off one of the greatest scams of all time?
-This is his incredible story.
+Dennis Hope, a former used car salesman from California, claimed ownership of the Moon in 1980 and has since been said to have made $12 million (£9m) "selling" it off by the acre.

 Before he had his multi-million-pound brainwave, Hope worked as a used car salesman, actor and ventriloquist.
 His risqué cabaret act made him realise he could say just about anything and get away with it, as long as he could smile his way through.